Assembly of 4tronix Mars Rover Kit

 You have four servos and eight screws.

 Mount each servo with the output shaft nearest the centre of the rover as shown above.
 Screw from underneath the servo mounting PCB into the holes on the side of each servo.
+Keep hold of the servo arms and servo shaft screws, ready for Step 7.

 Step 6: Fit the Differential Arm